Keystroke overlay

 Customization

-• Position: Place the overlay anywhere on screen.
+- Position.
+Anywhere on screen.
 Align left, center, or right; top, middle, or bottom.

-• Layout: Horizontal (keys side by side) or vertical (stacked).
+- Layout.
+Horizontal (keys side by side) or vertical (stacked).

-• Scale: Adjust size from 5× to 20× magnification.
+- Scale.
+5× to 20× magnification.

 Keystroke sounds